jbarcelo/old_jbarcelo.github.io/_posts/2014-07-19-A-HackLab-at-UPF.markdown

 * Bottom-up

 The relaxed, interdisciplinary and intellectually challenging atmosphere of the hacklabs have proven to be tremendously effective for learning.
-Universities, which are institutions devoted to the creation, management and transfer of knowledge can learn from hacklabs to make education and innovation more effective and enjoyable.
+Universities - which are institutions devoted to the creation, management and transfer of knowledge - can learn from hacklabs to make education and innovation more effective and enjoyable.
+But adapting to new times is not always easy for everyone.
 Opening a hacklab at  a university is clearly a challenge.

 A possible way to start could be to invite related initiatives to offer workshops in the new hacklab at UPF.